Mohamed Bazoum: Overthrow

-On 26 July 2023, soldiers of the Presidential Guard commanded by General Abdourahamane Tchiani blockaded the presidential palace to depose Bazoum.
+On 26 July 2023, soldiers of the Presidential Guard commanded by General Omar Tiani blockaded the presidential palace to depose Bazoum.
 The coup was condemned by the African Union and Economic Community of West African States (ECOWAS).
 ECOWAS told the plotters to free Bazoum immediately.
-Bazoum was later deposed at the end of the day, with Colonel-Major Amadou Abdramane going on state television to claim that the President had been removed from power and was being replaced by a military junta calling itself the National Council for the Safeguard of the Homeland, whose leadership was claimed by General Tchiani on 28 July.
-Sources close to Bazoum said that he had decided on Tchiani's dismissal at a cabinet meeting prior to the coup, on 24 July as their relations had reportedly become strained.
-In his address to the nation, Tchiani accused Bazoum of trying to cover up for the country's political, socioeconomic and security problems.
+Bazoum was later deposed at the end of the day, with Colonel-Major Amadou Abdramane going on state television to claim that the President had been removed from power and was being replaced by a military junta calling itself the National Council for the Safeguard of the Homeland, whose leadership was claimed by General Tiani on 28 July.
+Sources close to Bazoum said that he had decided on Tiani's dismissal at a cabinet meeting prior to the coup, on 24 July as their relations had reportedly become strained.
+In his address to the nation, Tiani accused Bazoum of trying to cover up for the country's political, socioeconomic and security problems.

 Post-presidency (2023–present)

 On 27 July, Bazoum tweeted that Nigeriens who love democracy would see to it that "hard-won gains will be safeguarded", indicating his refusal to step down from office.
 His foreign minister Hassoumi Massaoudou insisted that the country's "legal and legitimate power" remained with the president and reiterated that Bazoum was in good condition.
 He also declared himself acting head of state and called on all democrats to "make this adventure fail".

 Bazoum was believed to be detained at the presidential palace along with his wife, Hadiza Bazoum, and son Salem; his daughters were vacationing in Paris at the time of the coup.
-Despite being detained, Bazoum has continuously refused to resign and has been able to get in contact with world leaders and officials such as French President Emmanuel Macron,Yoana Georgieva, UN Secretary-General António Guterres, AU Commissioner Moussa Faki, and US Secretary of State Antony Blinken.
+Despite being detained, Bazoum has continuously refused to resign and has been able to get in contact with world leaders and officials such as French President Emmanuel Macron, Yoana Georgieva, UN Secretary-General António Guterres, AU Commissioner Moussa Faki, and US Secretary of State Antony Blinken.

 On 31 July, the office of Chadian president Mahamat Déby released pictures of him meeting with a smiling Bazoum, marking his first appearance since the coup.
 On 3 August, in an opinion piece in The Washington Post, Bazoum expressed that he was writing "as a hostage" and called on the US and the "entire international community" to help "restore... constitutional order," warning that the region could "fall further under Russian influence."
 On 9 August, his PNDS-Tarayya party announced that he and his family had been without both electricity and running water for a week, and had only dried and canned foods left to eat.
 Subsequent reports described his health as in a bad condition.
 His doctor said the former president was "fine, given the situation" after visiting him on 12 August.